 We love to hear your experiences with Good Cheap Eats.
 Click the STARS on the recipe card or leave a STARRED comment to let us know what you think of the recipe.

 - 2 cup whole wheat pastry flour or regular all-purpose flour

 - ½ teaspoon baking soda

 - 2 cup buttermilk

-- 4 tbsp butter melted, plus additional for brushing pan
+- 4 tablespoon butter melted, plus additional for brushing pan

 - powdered sugar

-- In the bowl of a stand mixer, beat the egg whites until stiff.
+- In the bowl of a stand mixer, beat the egg whites until stiff.2 egg

 - Heat the aebleskiver pan or cake pop maker.
 Brush the cups with melted butter.
 Fill the cups and cook.
 If you are using an aebleskiver pan, once the bottoms are cooked, use a skewer to turn them over and continue cooking.
 They will form a ball-shaped pancake.